Madhuca longifolia: Butter Tree: Uses, Remedies, Research, Side Effects

 Uses of Madhuca longifolia:

-• The dried flowers of madhuka is boiled in milk and administered in a dose of 40-50 ml to treat weakness of the nerves and diseases of the neuro muscular system.
+- The dried flowers of madhuka are boiled in milk and administered in a dose of 40-50 ml to treat weakness of the nerves and diseases of the neuromuscular system.

-• The decoction prepared from the bark of the tree is given in dose of 30-40 ml to treat Irritable Bowel Syndrome and diarrhea.
+- The decoction prepared from the bark of the tree is given in doses of 30-40 ml to treat Irritable Bowel Syndrome and diarrhea.

-• The flowers of madhuka plant is boiled in milk and added with sugar candy and given in a dose of 40-50 ml to treat less sperm count, premature ejaculation and production of less milk in post- partum period.
+- The flowers of madhuka plant are boiled in milk and added with sugar candy and given in a dose of 40-50 ml to treat less sperm count, premature ejaculation and production of less milk in postpartum period.

-• The cold infusion prepared from the flowers or bark of the plant s given in dose of 30-40 ml to treat burning micturition, fever and burning sensation of the body.
+- The cold infusion prepared from the flowers or bark of the plant is given in doses of 30-40 ml to treat burning micturition, fever and burning sensation of the body.

 Sanskrit verse